 The Purpose mentions labelling is required for reasons of 'health and safety', however this is referred to as 'health or safety' later in the Standard.

-Solution: Remove reference to 'and/or' and amend 'health and safety' to 'health or safety'.
+Solution proposed in Assessment Report: Remove reference to 'and/or' and amend included on a label.'

+'health and safety' to 'health or safety'.